COOL, a Context Outlooker, and its Application to Question Answering and other Natural Language Processing Tasks: Experiments

-Question generation is the task of generating a question given a passage and an answer~\cite{qi-etal-2020-prophetnet}.
-We use SQuAD1.1 the commonly used metrics for question generation, i.e. BLEU@4~\cite{papineni-etal-2002-bleu}, METEOR~\cite{banerjee-lavie-2005-meteor}, as well as ROUGE-L~\cite{lin-2004-rouge}.

-ERNIE-GEN~\cite{xiao2020ernie} and ProphetNet~\cite{qi-etal-2020-prophetnet} are the state-of-the-art references for question generation.
-We insert the proposed COOL module into the encoder of ProphetNet, then compare it with the original ProphetNet and with ERNIE-GEN. The results of the performance evaluation of the different methods ate reported Table~\ref{tab:qg_results}.
-The original ProphetNet has BLEU@4 score of 23.91 and a METEOR score of 26.60.
-With COOL, the BLEU@4 and METEOR reach 25.93 and 27.14 points, respectively, with a beam size of 5, and outperforms both ProphetNEt and ERNIE-GEN.
+\paragraph{Question generation.} Question generation (QG) targets generating a question given a passage and an answer~\cite{qi-etal-2020-prophetnet}.
+We evaluate the model with SQuAD 1.1 and adopt the commonly used metrics, BLEU@4 (B@4)~\cite{papineni-etal-2002-bleu}, METEOR (M)~\cite{banerjee-lavie-2005-meteor}, and ROUGE-L (R)~\cite{lin-2004-rouge}.
+ERNIE-GEN~\cite{xiao2020ernie} and ProphetNet~\cite{qi-etal-2020-prophetnet} achieve the state-of-the-art for QG.
+We insert COOL into ProphetNet, then compare it with the original ProphetNet and with ERNIE-GEN. The results of the different methods are compared in Table~\ref{tab:qg_results}.
+The original ProphetNet has a BLEU@4 score of 23.91 and a METEOR score of 26.60.
+With COOL, the BLEU@4 and METEOR reach 25.93 and 27.14, significantly outperforming both the original ProphetNET and ERNIE-GEN.